css-modules/css-modules/packages/postcss-modules-scope/README.md

 }
 ```

+**Note:** you can also use `composes` as a shorthand for `compose-with`

 ## Local-by-default & reuse across files

-You're looking for [CSS Modules](https://github.com/webpack/css-modules).
-It spans this plugin as well as a few others, and it's amazing.
+You're looking for [CSS Modules](https://github.com/css-modules/css-modules).
+It uses this plugin as well as a few others, and it's amazing.

 ## Building

 ```
 npm install
-npm build
 npm test
 ```